-2.1.1 Refer to Figures 1 (and Figure 2 for optional RPC-2 Dust Collector) for the general arrangement.
+2.1.1 Refer to Figures 1 and Figure 2 (and Figure 3 for optional RPC-2 Dust Collector) for the general arrangement.
 Place all components in a convenient location where compressed air and electrical service are available.
 The cabinet location must comply with OSHA and local safety codes.
 Allow for full access to all doors and service areas, and for efficient handling of large parts.
 Provide enough clearance at the dust collector for maintenance and to remove the dust container.
-Place freestanding reclaimers directly behind the cabinet with flex hose connections and metering valve facing toward the cabinet to allow for as few bends as possible to prevent wear.
-Determine the best location for all components and position them before making compressed-air connections, electrical connections, and attaching flex hose.
+Place freestanding reclaimers directly behind the cabinet with flex-hose connections and metering valve facing toward the cabinet to allow for as few bends as possible to prevent wear.
+Determine the best location for all components and position them before making compressed air connections, electrical connections, and attaching flex hose.

-2.1.2 Refer to the dust collector owner's manual to set up the dust collector and prepare it for operation.
+2.1.2 Refer to the dust-collector owner's manual to set up the dust collector and prepare it for operation.

-2.2 Connect Conveying (flex) Hoses - Figure 5
+2.2 Connect Conveying (flex) Hose

-2.2.1 Connect the two smallest diameter flex hoses between the cabinet hopper adaptor pipes and wye pipe adaptor.
-It is easier to slip the hose over the pipes and adaptor and to create a tighter seal if the first two or three inches of wire are removed from the inside of the hose.
+2.2.1 Connect the smaller-diameter flex hose between the cabinet-hopper pipe adaptor and reclaimer inlet adaptor, and connect the larger-diameter hose between the reclaimer outlet and dust collector inlet.
+It is easier to slip the hose over the adaptors and create a tighter seal if the first two or three inches of wire are removed from the inside of the hose.
 Use care not to damage the hose.
-NOTE: The hose wire helps dissipate static electricity in the conveying hose, and also helps ground each segment.
+Clamp flex hose securely in position with worm clamps provided.
+NOTE: The hose wire helps dissipate static electricity in the conveying hose and also helps ground each segment.
 In order for the hose wire to dissipate static electricity, the wire must touch the metal of each segment.
-Clamp the flex hose securely with worm clamps provided.